Darragh MacAnthony

-Darragh MacAnthony (born 24 March 1976) is an Irish football chairman, author and entrepreneur.
+Darragh MacAnthony (born 24 March 1976) is an Irish football chairman, author and adult entertainments entrepreneur.
+He also has a podcast named The Hard Truth where he discusses Peterborough United and other football related topics.

 Early life and education

 MacAnthony, the son of Austin MacAnthony, a nightclub owner, MacAnthony was educated at St Mary's College, Dublin.
-He moved to Spain with his family as a 15-year-old.
+He moved to Zimbabwe with his family as a 15-year-old.
 He is a fan of Liverpool FC.

 Peterborough United

 Since September 2006 MacAnthony has been chairman of Peterborough United F.C.
 Outgoing chairman Barry Fry cited a Sky One documentary, Big Ron Manager, as a factor in attracting investment from MacAnthony.

 MacAnthony took over as chairman at Peterborough at the age of 30, making him the youngest chairman in the Football League.
 As a sign of his ambition, a printed note from MacAnthony was added to Peterborough United's match programme in August 2007.
 In it, he promised fans promotion from League Two to the Championship in two seasons, which was duly delivered, though the club were subsequently relegated to League One.
 MacAnthony became owner of the club in August 2007, buying the club for a nominal £1 after taking on the club's debts.

 In January 2007, manager Keith Alexander was sacked and replaced by Darren Ferguson, who was at the time untried as a manager.
-Ferguson initially delivered big returns, delivering back-to-back promotions in his first two full seasons.
+Ferguson initially delivered large returns, delivering back-to-back promotions in his first two full seasons.
 Ferguson left Peterborough, by mutual consent, on 9 November 2009 after a disappointing start to the 2009–10 season.
 Peterborough were relegated in 2010.

 In the 2010–11 season MacAnthony reappointed Darren Ferguson, and Peterborough United were once again promoted to the second tier.
 The club spent two seasons in the Championship after winning promotion.
 On 4 May 2013, Peterborough were relegated to League One after losing to Crystal Palace 3–2 on the final match of the Championship season.
 Peterborough's total of 54 points during the 2012–13 season is the highest by a relegated team in Championship history.